briankeane/HomeAwayChallenge/README.md

 #### Views
 1. `Main.stoyboard`
-2. `DetailView.storyboard` -- I separated the DetailView for easy editing
+2. `DetailView.storyboard`

 #### Controllers
 1. The `ViewControllers` folders contain all files that relate to a single viewController.
 2. The `Extensions` contains extensions on UI components that relate entirely to their appearance.

 #### Utilities
 1. `API.swift` -- handles all networking.
-On a larger app I would use priority Dispatch Queues, separate parsing into a separate service, and provide a more detailed error handling service.
+On a larger app I would use priority Dispatch Queues, separate parsing into separate handlers, and provide a more detailed error handling service.
 2. `Favoriter.swift` -- handles favoriting
 3. `Vibrator.swift` -- haptic feedback
 4. `AlertDisplayer.swift` -- App-wide alert message handler for uniformity.